mustafasidan/mustafasidan/README.md

 ## Hi, I'm Mustafa 👋

 Welcome to my GitHub profile!
-I'm a Student/Researcher with a passion for Networking, Software Development, Cyber Security.
+I'm a Network Engineer with a passion for Networking, Software Development, Cyber Security.
 I enjoy working on open-source projects, contributing to the community, and building innovative solutions to solve real-world problems.

 🚀 About Me